-A Child Alert Request is a warning to the Department of Foreign Affairs and Trade that there may be circumstances which prevent the issue of an Australian passport or other travel documents to a particular child.
+A Child Alert is a warning to the Department of Foreign Affairs and Trade that there may be circumstances to be considered before an Australian passport is issued to a child.

-Information on dual nationality from the travel site from the Australian Department of Foreign Affairs and Trade.
-Includes information about what is dual nationality, how do people become dual nationals and the implications of dual nationality when travelling overseas,
+Provides travel information and tips to dual nationals.
+Includes information about what dual nationality is, how people become dual nationals and the implications of dual nationality when travelling overseas.

-The Consular Services Charter outlines the help that Australian citizens who find themselves in trouble overseas can expect from the Department of Foreign Affairs and Trade (DFAT) when seeking consular assistance.
+Outlines the help that Australian citizens overseas who find themselves in trouble can expect from the Department of Foreign Affairs and Trade when seeking consular assistance.

 An International Driving Permit (IDP) is proof that you hold a valid driver licence in your home country.
 IDPs are issued through state and territory motoring clubs.
 This page on the Smartraveller site links to relevant IDP authorities in each state.

 Lost or stolen passports must be reported to the Australian Passport Office as soon as practicable after you become aware of the loss or theft.
 Damage to your passport could prevent you from travelling overseas.